Zuehlke/software-engineering-corner/drafts/compound-components.md

 </Dialog>
 ```

-As you can see you are very flexible with the configuration of the dialog.
+You are very flexible with the configuration of the dialog.
 You don't need to close or open the dialog yourself, it is handled for you.
 It is easy to add new buttons with different actions or to add your own components to the dialog.
-In the following GitHub repository, you will find an example with an input field, where the input will be used after the click of an action button: https://github.com/gabduss/customizable-modal
+In the following GitHub repository, you will find an additional example with an input field: https://github.com/gabduss/customizable-modal

 ## Conclusion